Back to Blog

 We would rather be clear about this than have you arrive with the wrong expectations:

-If that list is a dealbreaker for you, this is genuinely not the right place.
-But if you are happy eating good, honest home food that was made specifically for your group, you will be well fed here.
+If you are happy eating good, honest home food made specifically for your group, you will be very well fed here.

 Dietary Needs and Preferences

-She can work around some things.
-Vegetarian is easy.
-Other specific requirements depend on what they are.
-If someone in your group has particular dietary needs, let us know before you book so we can tell you honestly whether it is workable.
-We would rather sort that upfront than have it become a problem when you are already here.
+We can work around some things.
+Vegetarian is easy, and non-veg is available on request.
+Other specific requirements depend on what they are, so if someone in your group has particular dietary needs, let us know before you book and we will tell you honestly whether it is workable.

 Why It Works So Well

-A big reason this food lands the way it does is that she is cooking for one group at a time.
+A big reason the food lands the way it does is that we host one group at a time.
 There is no volume pressure, no standardisation, no bulk cooking to feed a dining room of strangers.
-She is cooking for your group, at a pace that makes sense, with actual attention to what she is making.
+Every meal is made for your group alone, at a pace that makes sense, with real attention to what goes on the plate.

 That is a rare thing.
 And you feel it when you eat it.